 A: Fill out our Service Learning Trips Application and submit with the $100 non-refundable application fee.

-If you have any further questions, please contact our Service Learning Trips Coordinator, Silvia Lopez!
+If you have any further questions, please contact our Service Learning Trip and Communication Liaison, Silvia Lopez!